FBDev64/Homelab/Documentation/Pi.md

 Shell: bash 5.1.4
 CPU: BCM2835 (1) @ 1.000GHz
 ```

 ## Operating System
 I recommend using Raspberry PI OS lite bullseye.
-A very minimal OS(command line only) and get security updates.
+A very minimal OS(command line only) and it receives security updates.

-To download the OS, just grap the [Raspberry PI Imager](https://www.raspberrypi.com/software/) and choose your PI, OS and the MicroSD Card.
+To download the OS, just grab the [Raspberry PI Imager](https://www.raspberrypi.com/software/) and choose your PI, OS and the MicroSD Card.

 ## Containers and VMs
 One thing I don't recommend is using containers on the Pi Zero.
 It will make it buggy and slow.